 - Myanm/art is a gallery, reading room, and exhibition space located on one of downtown's most elegant streets, on the top floor of 98 Bogalayzay; it represents emerging artists from around Myanmar and works to raise awareness of their ongoing projects.

 - Just around the corner from Myanm/art, Deitta is a contemporary gallery dedicated to nurturing the documentary arts in Myanmar, including photography, film making and writing; it is located downtown on 44th Street in an elegantly restored colonial-era loft space.
+Temporarily, it's open only for events or by appointment.

 - In a more formal setting is the River Gallery, which has two spaces – one in the famous Strand Hotel and another one a couple of minutes walk away, up 38th Street.
 Set up in 2005 by a New Zealander, Gill Pattison, River Gallery showcases Myanmar’s wide range of contemporary artists.